 MERA PEAK CLIMB NEPAL

-Mera Peak is located at the head of the quiet and remote Hinku valley, an area of the Mount Everest region rarely frequented by trekkers or visitors.
-There are many approaches to Mera; some are 'easier'
+Mera Peak is located at the head of the quiet and remote Hinku valley, an area of the Mount Everest region rarely frequented by trekkers.
+There are many approaches to

-and some require the crossing of high and difficult passes.
+Mera Peak; some are 'easier' and some require crossing high and difficult passes.

 Mera Peak, along with some other peaks in Nepal, is defined by Nepal Mountaineering Association (NMA) as a Trekking Peak.
 Unfortunately, this has led many to believe that there is no difficulty involved.
 This is not the case.
 Anything involving the use of ropes, crampons, climbing gear, climbing skill, snow gullies etc can cause difficulty, even for just for one day.